 The majority of workplace safety requirements specifically relating to COVID-19 are derived from guidelines and recommendations from public health bodies in various Canadian provinces.
 As such, they may not themselves have legal force, but may be seen as "reasonable precautions" that are, therefore, given legal force under the general duty clauses of occupational health and safety laws across Canada.
-In British Columbia, WorkSafeBC has published the Provincial Health Officer's guidance as the "minimum" requirements an employer must meet to create a safe workplace.
-Accordingly, government safety inspectors who enforce occupational health and safety legislation will likely take the position that public health recommendations not only must be met, but also exceeded where necessary to limit the spread of COVID-19 in the workplace.
+Those "general duty clauses" require employers to take "reasonable precautions", and the government safety inspectors who enforce occupational health and safety legislation will likely take the position that public health recommendations are "reasonable precautions" that may, therefore, be enforced by government safety inspectors as legal obligations under occupational health and safety legislation.